 In December 2007, I lost my wife to breast cancer, aged only 42.

-To say thank you to the local hospice that cared for her (St Wilfred’s) and keep myself occupied, I decided to go on a charity cycle ride from Spain to England.
+To say thank you to the local hospice that cared for her (St Wilfred’s) and to keep myself occupied.
+I decided to go on a charity cycle ride from Spain to England.
 After completing this first cycle ride, I found that I’d got a real taste for long-distance cycling and cycle-touring.

 Despite being middle-aged and overweight, I seem to be able to ride a bike for miles, without any practice or training!
 And have been cycle-touring around different countries ever since.
 Work commitments and finances permitting.

-After a further two months of recovery at home, with much physio, and to-ing and fro-ing from the hospital!
+After a further two months of recovery at home, much physio, and to-ing and fro-ing from the hospital!
 I was once again able to get back on my bike and cycle once more.
-And what a feeling that was!

 I have set up this website so people can follow my progress; please click on any of the links to find out more or subscribe to my blog for the latest updates.